Ekumen-OS/beluga/DEVELOPING.md

     rosdep install --from-path src
     ```

+> [!IMPORTANT]
-🔸`beluga_vdb` requires OpenVDB to be installed in order to be used.
-For Ubuntu distributions previous to `Noble` OpenVDB needs to be installed from sources before building, installation instructions can be found [here](beluga_vdb/README.md).
-If you don't need to use `beluga_vdb` you can skip this package using `colcon build --symlink-install --packages-ignore beluga_vdb`
+> `beluga_vdb` requires OpenVDB to be installed in order to be used.
+For Ubuntu distributions previous to `Noble` OpenVDB needs to be installed from sources before building.
+Installation instructions can be found [here](beluga_vdb/README.md).
+If you don't need `beluga_vdb`, you can skip it using `colcon build --symlink-install --packages-ignore beluga_vdb`

 For more advanced tooling, check repository [tools](./tools).